 Coming from my perspective the antipsychiatrist arguments that madness doesn't really exist are simply wrong.
 But the unarticulated force behind the antipsychiatrists' arguments was that they perceived that in some way the ways in which we govern ourselves had changed and that psychiatry was now part of the new order of government.
 Everyone agreed there had been a de-institutionalisation.
 But was it a de-institutionalisation of patients?
 Where patients are concerned, in Britain at least they are being detained at 3 times greater rate than 50 years ago.
-They are being admitted at a 15 times greater rate than before, and on average, patients are spending a longer time in service beds than ever before in history.
-New conditions such as personality disorders are being admitted to hospital and the management of violence and social problems has become an issue for psychiatry.
+They are being admitted at a 15 times greater rate than before, and on average, patients are spending a longer time in service beds than ever before in history3.
+New conditions such as personality disorders are being admitted to hospital and the management of violence and social problems has become an issue for psychiatry (Slide 9).
+The figures are more consistent with a deinstitutionalisation of psychiatry.
 Unselfconsciously, psychiatrists claim we are treating more patients than ever before.
 We are.

 This was to lead to the greatest possible symbol for the times.
 On the next slide, you can see the protests in Paris in 1968.
 The students are on the march.
 Their march takes them to the office of Jean Delay, which they ransacked.
 Delay is forced to retire.
-He has no sympathy for the new world, in which students can expect to address the professors in informal terms (Slide 11).
+He has no sympathy for the new world, in which students can expect to address the professors in informal terms (Slide 10).